Supereg/homebridge-http-temperature-sensor/README.md

 The configuration can contain the following properties:
 * `name` \<string\> **required**: Defines the name which is later displayed in HomeKit
 * `getUrl` \<string |  [urlObject](#urlobject)\> **required**: Defines the url
-(and other properties when using an urlObject) to query the current temperature (in celsius) from the sensor.
+(and other properties when using an urlObject) to query the current value from the sensor.
 It currently expects the http server to return a float ranging from 0-100 (step 0.1) leaving out any html markup.
 * `pullInterval` \<integer\> **optional**: The property expects an interval in **milliseconds** in which the plugin pulls updates from your http device.
 For more information read [pulling updates](#the-pull-way).